rgstephens/node-red-contrib-graphql/README.md

 Here is the example using the [Countries API](https://github.com/trevorblades/countries) built by GitHub user [Trevor Blades](https://github.com/trevorblades), who used [Countries List](https://annexare.github.io/Countries/) as a source of data.

-The GraphQL endpoint for this API is `https://countries.trevorblades.com/`
+The GraphQL endpoint for this API is `https://countries.trevorblades.com/`.
+You can try it out [here](https://countries.trevorblades.com/).

 ```json
 # Get information on Germany and it's states